 3. Lease a vehicle – save taxes for the self employed in Canada

-Self employed Canadians can save taxes by leasing a vehicle for their business.
+Canadians who own their own business can save taxes by leasing a vehicle for their business.
 The following vehicle costs can be deducted for tax purposes:

 - Toll charges